Is India a child-friendly destination?

 India’s also a great place to make friends with other children!

 The beaches of Goa are warm even in the winter months and safe for swimming, with a wide availability of western food and fun beach activities.
 Goa is definitely a great destination for your family holidays in India.
 There aren’t any big cities and mad traffic so your kids can take a break from the overwhelming intensity of travelling in India.
 There are also fun activities like hiking, spice farm visits or dolphin-spotting boat rides.
 Water sports like kayaking or paddle boarding are also widely offered.

 Kerala is another very interesting destination for family holidays to India.
 Apart from the countless activities and beauty, the driving distance between places is much shorter, all around 2-5 hours long.
 In the backwaters you can stay at homestays and explore the fascinating landscape with boat rides or kayaking.
-Stay one night on a houseboat – a fun experience for kids of 4 years.
+Stay one night on a houseboat – a fun experience for kids of any age.
 In Munnar and Thekkady you can hike in national parks and explore tea and spice plantations.
 At the beaches of Marari, Varkala and Kovalam, kids can enjoy the sea or the pools at more expensive resorts.
 But be aware that the current in Kerala is all year around very strong and not suitable for small kids.

 We’ve planned family holidays to india with children and we know that above all else is safety.
 We know to keep both their safety and their entertainment at the forefront of our itineraries.
 Through a couple of emails, we’ll figure out what sights and travel plans best suit your individual family.
 This is so you can have the holiday of your dreams, stress-free, with those you love.
 Plan your holidays in India with us and get everyone excited for a new adventure.